 We add a little extra structure to the array to group axes which may have common coordinate transforms.
-In our model we consider something like detector pixel position to be a single, twodimensional, quantity; if we have a data cube of detector pixel position DETX, DETY versus energy E we wish to emphasize the fact that DETX and DETY are related to each other in a way that they are not related to E. In this view, the three dimensional data cube DETX, DETY, E is instead a two dimensional array with two axes DETPOS and E, in which the first axis is itself two-dimensional.
+Axis Groups are to image axes as Vector Descriptors are to table columns.
+In our model we consider something like detector pixel position to be a single, two-dimensional, Descriptor; if we have a data cube of detector pixel position DETX, DETY versus energy E we wish to emphasize the fact that DETX and DETY are related to each other in a way that they are not related to E. In this view, the three dimensional data cube DETX,DETY,E is instead a two dimensional array with two axes DETPOS and E, in which the first axis is itself two-dimensional.
 This first, two-dimensional axis may have a coordinate system on it which applies a two-dimensional spherical rotation, or it may have a mask on it which specifies a two-dimensional region, in each case requiring that treatment of DETX and DETY be coupled.
 In contrast, we do not expect to get situations where we must treat DETX and E in a coupled way (if we do, they will have to be treated at a higher level).

-The Array Specification adds the concept of Axis Groups.
+The Array Dimensions specification adds the concept of Axis Groups.
 In the example above, the three dimensional array has two axis groups, one a two-dimensional axis group containing the first two axes and another one-dimensional axis group containing the third.
-We can label the array by axis group pixel numbers $P_G = ((p_1, p_2), p_3)$ , an ordered pair of a two-dimensional detector position pixel and an energy bin.
+We can label the array by axis group pixel numbers $P_G = ((p_1, p_2), p_3)$, an ordered pair of a two-dimensional detector position pixel and an energy bin.

-Say there are g axis groups each of dimensionality $g_m, m = 1, ...g$ .
+Say there are g axis groups each of dimensionality $g_m, m = 1, ...g$.
 We have

-$$\sum{m} g_m = n.$$
+$$\sum{m} g{m} = n.$$